Investing in Silver

 Should I consider having my silver stored?

 Since silver is far less costly per ounce than gold, the volume of silver for a given investment may present a storage issue.
 For example, it would take both hands to hold 60 silver one-ounce coins when the same value in a gold coin can be held between two fingers.
 For this reason, an investor of a large quantity of silver should take into consideration where they will store their purchase.
 For example, a $50,000 silver purchase would weigh about 175 pounds with a volume equal to about three large loaves of bread.
 That is why many investors purchasing larger quantities of silver use a bank/depository storage facility.
 Monex will deliver your silver with full title and ownership in your name to one of the independent bank/depository facilities that provide storage for Monex customers.
-These bank/depositories include Brink's in New York, and Farmers and Merchants Bank in California.
+These bank/depositories include Brink's in New York.
 When your metal is received by the bank/depository, the custodian of the facility will send you a document acknowledging the receipt and your ownership of the silver being stored in your name.

 What is the cost for storing my silver?